hw5711/Job_Solution_Web_Application/README.md

 # This is a HR web project using MEAN stack.We will use puppeteer for testing.
 Frontend is Angular, backend is Express which is one of the Node.js packages, database is mongodb cloud.

--> ng start
-   To run the project with one terminal opened
+-> ng start //To run the project with one terminal opened

 -> Deploy to https://aqueous-ridge-24601.herokuapp.com